crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
-My primary area of interest is the adoption and use of information technologies in organizations.
-Currently, I am studying information technologies to improve citizen participation, decision-making and public service delivery.
+My primary area of interest is information technologies in organizations.
+My research interests seek to contribute to three contemporary challenges of the public administration in which information technologies may play an important roleÑ

+- Improving the quality of decision-making in government
+- Improving the deliberative democracy and democratic institutions
+- Rebuild trust in government

+To addresse these challenges is necessary to better understand the evolution of bureaucracies in the XXI Century; the interactions between social and technological change, social mobilization, and citizen participation; and finally the causes and consequences of the declining trust in government.

 <!--TEXT ENDS HERE-->
 <center>